1972 Montreal Museum of Fine Arts robbery: Possible early suspects

 Early in their investigation, the police began looking into a group of students at the nearby École des beaux-arts de Montréal.
-Mostly French-speaking, they had often visited the museum but had frequently been asked to leave before its official closing time so that the mostly English-speaking staff could take their tea.
-This had engendered considerable resentment on the students' part.
+Mostly Francophone, they had often visited the museum but had frequently been asked to leave before closing so that the mostly Anglophone staff could take their tea, which the students resented.

-Police kept five of these students under 24-hour surveillance for two weeks.
-Eventually they decided they could not find any evidence, and dropped that part of the investigation.
-Alain Lacoursière, an art-theft specialist with the Montreal police who investigated the cold case in later years, by his own account taking it over just before the files were slated to be shredded in 1984, believes the students were not involved.
+Police kept five of these students under 24-hour surveillance for two weeks but found no evidence linking them to the case.
+Alain Lacoursière, an SPVM art-theft specialist who investigated the cold case in later years, believes the students were not involved.
 "This crime was organized with a guy in charge who was 35 to 40 years old," well past his student years, he said in 2010.